The Tech Savvy Teacher

 Are you tired of the same ole science lessons you have been teaching for years?
 Are you done with asking your third grade students how to work your own computer?
 Well put those technology-less days behind you!
 This article overviews just one of the many ways that technology can be incorporated into your science units.
 Simply by downloading a program from the Internet, you can bring the wonders of the solar system into your classroom.

 Celestia is a free 3D interactive real-time astronomy tool from NASA that lets you explore the solar system in a similar way to how Google Earth lets you explore the earth.
-This program allows the students to see the earth and other planets as they are seen from space.
-For this particular lesson, we are going to be studying the similarities and differences between the earth and moon.
-The second half of the lesson will deal with the affect of the sun on the moon.
+This program allows the students to s

 And so, with a few simple clicks and a little guidance, technology can greatly enhance student learning.
 This program alone helped the students understand the properties of the earth and moon, and better visualize the rotation of the moon around the earth, all within the confines of your classroom.
 So don’t be afraid to try new things and add some technological spunk to your teaching!